 Ms. Buchanan has served as Faculty Senate President and Interim Assistant Provost and worked extensively with SACS reaccreditation, the Quality Enhancement Plan, and e-portfolio implementation logistics.

 Dr. Jator serves as Chair of the Department of Mathematics and Statistics and has collaborated with the Chair of the Department of Computer Science and Information Technology to grow the Predictive Analytics Program.
-Dr. Jator has worked with the Clarksville-Montgomery County School System to increase dual-enrollment courses and has created undergraduate-research and other opportunities like the Budapest Semesters in Mathematics for high-achieving students.
+Dr. Jator has worked with the Clarksville-Montgomery County School System to increase dual-enrollment courses and has created undergraduate-research and other opportunities such as the Budapest Semesters in Mathematics for high-achieving students.
 He has collaborated with AECOM to provide temporary jobs for students via the Clarksville Transit System and established the Computational and Decision Sciences Group, which engages in cooperative research, grant solicitation, consultancy, and service to the community.
 Dr. Jator is very active in scholarly work.